Cupcake-Design-System/cupcake-design-system.github.io/content/_elements/utility-display.md

 Block will inherently set width to 100% of its parent element.
 It will also cause a line break, even if the declared width doesn’t take up the full width of the parent.

 <div data-example>
-<span class="c-d-block docs- c-p-sm c-bg-primary c-text-white">c-d-block</span>
+<span class="c-d-block c-p-sm c-bg-primary c-text-white">c-d-block</span>
 </div>

 ## Display Inline Block
 Inline-block will wrap around content inline.
 It also allows you to set height and width properties on the element, which display inline does not allow you to do.
 It does render the white-space between elements, so if you set width: 25% to four elements they will not just render as a 4 column layout by default.

 <div data-example>
-<span class="c-d-inline-block docs- c-p-sm c-bg-primary c-text-white">c-d-inline-block</span>
+<span class="c-d-inline-block c-p-sm c-bg-primary c-text-white">c-d-inline-block</span>
-<span class="c-d-inline-block docs- c-p-sm c-bg-success c-text-white">c-d-inline-block</span>
+<span class="c-d-inline-block c-p-sm c-bg-success c-text-white">c-d-inline-block</span>
-<span class="c-d-inline-block docs- c-p-sm c-bg-warning c-text-white">c-d-inline-block</span>
+<span class="c-d-inline-block c-p-sm c-bg-warning c-text-white">c-d-inline-block</span>
-<span class="c-d-inline-block docs- c-p-sm c-bg-danger c-text-white">c-d-inline-block</span>
+<span class="c-d-inline-block c-p-sm c-bg-danger c-text-white">c-d-inline-block</span>
 </div>